 This post may contain affiliate links.
 For full affiliate disclosure click here.

-Today marks the 500th anniversary of Reformation Day; the day on which Martin Luther nailed his 95 Theses to the door of All Saints Church in Wittenberg, Germany and forever changed the course of history.
+500 years ago October 31st took on a new meaning.
+Reformation Day, the day on which Martin Luther nailed his 95 Theses to the door of All Saints Church in Wittenberg, Germany, forever changed the course of history.

 In Luther’s day the church had drifted into a false doctrine of indulgences and a works based gospel.
 It was no coincidence that Luther chose October 31st to post his theses.
 Christians had become increasingly fearful of the afterlife and All Hallows Eve was a holiday commemorating the dead.